Riopradheep007/Data-Science/numpy/README.md

 -   The Python programming language was not originally designed for numerical computing, but attracted the attention of the scientific and engineering community early on.
-In 1995 the special interest group (SIG) matrix-sig was founded with the aim of defining an array computing package; among its members was Python designer and maintainer Guido van Rossum, who extended Python's syntax (in particular the indexing syntax[6]) to make array computing easier.[7]
+In 1995 the special interest group (SIG) matrix-sig was founded with the aim of defining an array computing package; among its members was Python designer and maintainer Guido van Rossum, who extended Python's syntax  to make array computing easier.